jindrichmynarz/dissertation/parts/tensor_factorization.md

 select only the entries for indices of bidders sort in descending order select top 10 entries
-FIXME: Put the details (e.g., top 10 entries) into the evaluation section?
 -->

 <!-- Limitations -->